Impact-Site-Verification: f2d064d1-4f6f-44dc-957f-73d0cce73f3c

 A critical note before comparing these two chairs: both use S-track roller systems.
 S-track follows the spine from the neck to the lumbar and stops there.
 Neither chair reaches the glutes, sacrum, or hips.
 If your primary pain is in the lower back that radiates into the hips or glutes, neither chair is the right choice.
 For buyers whose pain is in the upper back, mid-back, neck, or thoracic spine, both are excellent options.

 Important: S-track chairs stop at the lumbar.
 For sciatica, sacroiliac pain, glute tension, or hip arthritis, choose an L-track or SL-track chair instead.
-Use the chair finder quiz to find the right track type for your pain location.
+Use the Chair Finder to find the right track type for your pain location.

 Daiwa Relax 2 Zero 3D